 I learned that I still need to heal and work through some painful times from my past.

 I learned that I can be lazy especially when I have more free time to get things done.
 I struggle with consistency and often give up on things.
 I am doing better at the end of the year at accomplishing things and creating better habits but I have a lot to work on.

 I learned that I needed to slow down and be more present.
 To set boundaries with people who drain my energy and to work on my own life and not focus on others lives so much.
 I learned that I need to be more open minded and loving.

 I know 2020 looked different for a lot of us, some suffered much more than others, but we can all relate to so many feelings from this year.
 I didn’t want to get into politics or the injustice and disasters from the year in this post but maybe we can talk about that a different time.
-This post is just a little peek into my personal life in 2020 and I want to always remember this year.
+This post is just a little peek into my personal life in 2020.

 Let me know some of your answers to these questions or some of your favorite end of the year questions.